alecramsay/pg/docs/_pages/baseline_workflow.markdown

 scripts/extract_data.py -s XX
 ```

+TODO - Alec: Add a script to extract the precinct to block mapping

 ## Extract a graph of precincts

 Similarly, extract a graph of the precincts and put them into the format that Todd's dccvt package expects.